DAILY DISCIPLINE #161

 By Colleen Donahue

 Jesus anticipates what might arise between believers.
-He knows that while we are growing and changing and becoming like Himself we will offend a brother or sister with whom we worship, work or live with.
+He knows that while we are growing, changing, and becoming like Himself we will offend a brother or sister with whom we worship, work, or live with.
 It will either be intentional (and thus deliberate sin) or it will be unintentional.
 (Each of us can think back to times when we said or did something that someone took differently from what was our intention).
 And so in these next verses, Jesus gives us a procedure for what to do when a brother (fellow believer) "sins against us" or wrongs us in some way.

 What Do We Do When Another Believer Wrongs Us ?

 What to Do When We are Wronged By Another Believer - Step 1

 Day 1- Is there anything that you can't seem to forget or get over that another has said or done?
 Has your character, person, or property been injured by another?
 When you look at the person do you keep hearing or seeing what he did?
 Is there a wall between you blocking what once was open fellowship?
 If you have answered "Yes" to any of these questions what is the first step that Jesus asks of us?

 Day 2- Depending on your Bible translation you are told to "go and tell", "go and show", "go and point out" his fault.
 If this step isn't taken what is most likely to happen?

 The word "go" means that YOU must take the initiative and seek that person out personally.
 Of course in Bible times Jesus didn't have to think about saying, "Don't phone, email, snail mail or send a currier."
 There is a back and forth communication that occurs when we are face to face which is missing when we write.
 Phoning or writing should be used only if it isn't possible to speak to someone in person.
 What we are seeking in this step is an explanation of his conduct.
 We already know our side of the story but do we really know his side of it?